DivaVocals/zen_Image-Handler/README.md

 * Easy install.
 Built in auto-installer creates the database elements required.
 * Works with mass-update/-upload tools like EZ-Populate or Database I/O Manager.
 * Watermark images to prevent competitors from stealing them.
-* Fancy image hover functionality lets a larger image pop up whenever you move your mouse above a small image (switchable).
 * Choose an image background color matching to match you site's color or select a transparent background for your images.
 * Manage your multiple images for products easily from one page just like you do with attributes in the Products Attribute Manager.